Los Angeles Sexual Harassment Attorney

 Victims of sexual harassment can be of any gender.
 Harassers may be the same or opposite gender of the victim.
 Knowing what to do if you are the victim is key to protecting your best interests.

 Fighting Sexual Harassment

-If you have already addressed your concerns with your employer and no actions have been taken to rectify the problem, you may need to take other drastic steps and talk to a sexual harassment attorney.
+If you have already addressed your concerns with your employer and no action has been taken to rectify the problem, you may need to talk to a sexual harassment attorney.
 Your company may have a detailed procedure for handling these types of situations.
-You should try to follow that procedure by the letter.
-You may need records of the incidents so keep detailed notes.
-If you still cannot resolve the issue, it may be time to file a claim.
+If you are still employed, you should try to follow the company’s that procedure and make all complaints in writing.

 Often, when our clients reach out to us, they have already quit their jobs because they believed quitting was the only way to stop the sexual harassment or sexual assault.
 Other times, our clients have been illegally fired or “laid off” after reporting sexual harassment.
 Regardless, Strong Advocates will help you fight back to hold your company accountable for these illegal actions.
 By pursuing legal action, you can help restore some of your power and be compensated for the financial, emotional and/or physical damage the company forced you to endure.